Biofuel in Sweden: Waste

-Industrial By-Products
+Industrial by-products

-A lot of wood related industries create bi-products.
-Forest industry uses its own residual products, such as chips, bark etc. Pulp industry burns its by-products, one of which is black liquor, to create steam to bleach paper and produce electricity.
+A lot of wood related industries create by-products.
+The forest industry uses its own residual products, such as chips and bark.
+The pulp industry burns its by-products, one of which is black liquor, to create steam to bleach paper and produce electricity.

 Biogas

 Biogas, like natural gas, mostly consists of methane.
 It is produced in anaerobic conditions when organic material is being broken down by microorganisms.
 Food waste from households, restaurants, food industry, waste from agriculture and sewage material is used in the production.

 In 2015, Sweden produced over 1.9 TWh of biogas in 282 production plants.
 The majority of biogas is used as vehicle fuel.
 The upgraded biogas is pumped into existing gas networks in areas of Bjuv, Falkenberg, Göteborg, Helsingborg, Laholm, Lidingö, Lund, Malmö, Stockholm and Trelleborg.

-Farmable Fuels
+Farmable fuels

 Farmable fuels are intentionally grown plants, in most cases monocultures.
 Farm land is used to grow fast growing crops, such as flax and hemp, and forests, mostly salix, which can be burned, used to produce biogas, ethanol, biodiesel or other types of biofuel.